By Thailand specialist Rebecca

 The property is only a short walk from Khao Lak town, which has many local restaurants serving delicious and authentic Thai food.

-On the east coast of Thailand, Koh Samui is an inspired choice for families.
-While the main resorts can be quite commercialised and busy, you escape this by heading to the north of the island.
+Vacations to Koh Samui are an inspired choice for families.
+While the main resorts can be quite commercialized and busy, you escape this by heading to the north of the island.

 Just a 40-minute car journey from Koh Samui airport lies a stretch of golden sand known as Bo Phut Beach.
 All of the resorts here are beachfront and the shallow waters tempt children of all ages to paddle around or swim in safety.